Short-term Accommodations

 Thank you for your work on this, but please understand that laws without enforcement serve only to make legislators feel better and do very little to accomplish their stated objectives.

-MIKE AMOS almost 2 years ago
+MIKE AMOS over 2 years ago

 Thank you for this opportunity to comment.
 I have a couple of questions and comments.